 Moving on to a completely different problem.
 Very often, you’re asked to leave your email address online when you would rather keep it to yourself.
-This can be to post a comment on a public forum, login to airport wifi, or to download an ebook or another resource.

 Either way, you don’t want your inbox to be flooded with messages from this source.
 And often, typing in a random set of characters with an ‘@’ in the middle won’t do the job as you still need to confirm your account.

 One way to go about it would be with a fake email account from services such as Temp-mail or Guerilla Mail.
 This is fine for a single use but using these services on a regular basis is a lot of effort.
 Some sites run a validation process that automatically rejects popular dummy domains.

 And what if you’re fine with receiving occasional emails from a site but don’t want your address to be sold and misused as a result?
 It happens frequently that you subscribe to a newsletter and shortly after start receiving fishy viagra advertisements from a completely unrelated account.
 These two facts could very well be related.

 To protect your email address, you can mask your email address.
 This can be done either with dedicated tools or with built-in features of various email clients.
 We’ll discuss both approaches now.

 There are at least a few tools on the market that work in a similar fashion, some examples include 33Mail and Blur.
 They let you create fake email addresses online that you can use for free.
 Each email sent to such an address is by default forwarded to your actual inbox.

 This way, you can still receive the communication needed to, for example, complete a sign up process.
 You can also easily disable particular addresses if you don’t need to receive emails from them anymore.
 Anything sent to such an address will then immediately bounce.